20 Mar 2017 Colorado Rio Grande Trail: History from Grand Railroad to Rail-Trail

 Transcontinental Bridge Between Colorado and Utah

-Do you know the history behind the popular Rio Grande Trail?
+Do you know the history behind the popular Colorado Rio Grande Trail?
 Founded in 1870, the Denver & Rio Grande Railroad (D&RG) made its first tracks from Denver to Colorado Springs, but eventually expanded across the Rockies into Utah.
 The railroad started as a 3-ft narrow gauge line running south from Denver.
 Founder General William Jackson Palmer was inspired by a narrow gauge railway he observed in Wales a few years earlier.
 Turned out to be a wise decision because narrow gauge was more affordable to construct and better suited to handling the mountainous regions of the Southwest.
 The D&RG went through a number of names and mergers over its lifespan, but the moniker Rio Grande stuck.
+It officially became the Denver & Rio Grande Western Railroad in 1920, and later merged with the Southern Pacific Railroad.
 During its lifetime, it served mainly as a transcontinental bridge line between Denver and Salt Lake City, Utah.
-In addition, it was also a major origin of coal and mineral traffic.
+In addition, it was also a major origin of coal and mineral traffic from throughout the “Mineral Belt” in the high country of central Colorado.

 Rocky History of the Rio Grande Trail